DCC-EX/exInstaller/README.md

 ## Here are the steps to use this installer

-1. Download from [Releases](https://github.com/DCC-EX/BaseStation-Installer/releases) Section for your Operating system.
+1. Download from [Releases](https://github.com/DCC-EX/exInstaller/releases) Section for your Operating system.
 2. Unzip files from archive into separate folder
-3. Run Basestation Installer.exe file
+3. Run exInstaller.exe file
-4. Select which Base Station Config you would like to run.
+4. Select which Command Station Config you would like to run.
 5. Select Supported boards for Base Station.
 6. Select Support Motor Shield
 7. Refresh and Select available Com Port
+8. Select options such as LCD/OLED, Wifi, Ethernet, Networking
-8. Press compile and upload to Compile BaseStation code and upload to your Selected Board
+8. Press compile and upload to Compile exInstaller code and upload to your Selected Board
 9. Enjoy running your trains

 ## For Support you can see our thread on Train Board or join our discord